margoseltzer/article-scraping/data/README.md

 Issue: urls with 0 labels are coming from only three news sources and all trusty news sources have 1 labelled urls.

 ## fakeNewsNet_data
 This dataset includes urls with labels from Politifact Gossipcop.
+Dataset comes from github repo [FakenewsNet](https://github.com/KaiDMML/FakeNewsNet) which is built on paper [FakeNewsNet: A Data Repository with News Content, Social Context and
+Spatiotemporal Information for Studying Fake News on Social Media](https://github.com/KaiDMML/FakeNewsNet)

 Issue: some urls seem to be old and not available anymore.